The Perfect Palm Springs Day Trip: Mount San Jacinto State Park

 Once you make it to the Mountain Station, you’re over 8,500 ft above sea level.
 The visitor’s center provides amazing scenic overlooks.
 One side provides views of the town below and the nearby wind farms and golf courses, while the other side features the state park and it’s granite mountain peaks and dense forests.
 It's like looking at two different worlds.

-Go for a hike in top of a mountain
+Go for a Hike on Top of a Mountain

 From the Mountain Station, you can enter over 50 miles of hiking trails.
 Some routes lead to ranger stations and picnic areas and others will take you to more overlooks such as the Desert View Trail.
 This 1.5 mile (2 km) loop guides you to five different scenic viewpoints.
 The famous Pacific Crest Trail that runs from Mexico to Canada also passes through the park.
 We hiked through gorgeous valleys and pristine forest for about two hours before heading back down in the tram.